-Students must submit a petition to cross-register to the Registrar's Office a minimum of six (6) weeks prior to the start of the course.
-Eligibility to participate is subject to final approval by the academic director of the receiving program.
+Students must submit a petition to cross-register to the Registrar's Office a minimum of six weeks prior to the start of the course.
+Eligibility to participate is subject to final approval by the Academic Director of the receiving program.

-Per U.S. immigration policies, international students are limited to 3 credits of online courses per trimester.
-A student considering registering for an online course must consult with an AIS advisor prior to registering to ensure adherence to academic and immigration guidelines.
+Per U.S. immigration policies, international students are limited to three credits of online courses per trimester.
+A student considering registering for an online course must consult with an

+Academic Advisor prior to registering to ensure adherence to academic and immigration guidelines.

-Per financial aid policy and in keeping with federal guidance, federal financial aid recipients are limited to 3 credits of online courses per trimester.
+Per financial aid policy and in keeping with Federal guidance, Federal Financial Aid recipients are limited to three credits of online courses per trimester.
 On a case-by-case basis, it may be possible to add an additional class depending on the circumstances as well as the number of regular full-time classes being taken.
-A student considering registering for an online course should meet with his/her Financial Aid Counselor prior to the petition to cross-register and may wish to meet with an academic advisor as well.
+A student considering registering for an online course should meet with his/her Financial Aid Advisor prior to the petition to cross-register, and may wish to meet with an Academic Advisor as well.

-Students on a registered internship are limited to 3 credits of online courses during their internship.
+Students on a registered internship are limited to three credits of online courses during their internship.